jpulse-net/jpulse-framework/docs/genai-instructions.md

 4. **Explain Fix**: Why error occurred and solution
 5. **Prevention**: How to avoid similar issues

-**Example response**:
-> "The 500 error suggests missing error handling.
-Compare your controller with `site/webapp/controller/helloTodo.js`:
->
-> 1. Wrap your async code in try-catch
-> 2. Add LogController.logError(req, 'Controller.method: error message')
-> 3. Use CommonUtils.sendError(res, statusCode, message)
->
-> See line 75-82 in helloTodo.js for the complete error handling pattern."

 ### When User Asks "How Do I..."

 **Your response structure**: